ashleyfae/book-database/README.md

 * Analytics: datepicker for custom range.
 * Front-end shortcode statistics.
 Or maybe not.
-* Purchase links?
-Ew.
-Maybe just one.
-* Update book info fields in book submission to only show enabled ones.
 * Possibly add something for tropes.
 Or this could just be a book term.
 * Erotica warning.
 * Improve filter form on review archive.
 Maybe put it in a function with actions for each parameter so they can be added/removed.